theharvardcrimson/comp-materials/asst/2/asst2.md

 What is JSON?
 JSON is a lightweight format that makes storing nested dictionaries and lists very easy.
 It does this by standardizing the ways dictionaries and lists are dumped into strings.
 The JSON library in Python have functions like `json.loads` and `json.dumps` for this purpose.

 Read through the code and make sure you understand it.
 Also take a look at `dump.txt` to get a feel for what JSON looks like.
-If you're feeling really ambitious, try writing some code that parses `dumpt.txt` (feel free to look to `loadcontent.py` for inspiration).
+If you're feeling really ambitious, try writing some code that parses `dump.txt` (feel free to look to `loadcontent.py` for inspiration).
 Again, if you have any questions, consult Google or your Tech Managers.

 To verify that your code above works well, open terminal in the same folder as `loadcontent.py` and pull up the Python shell by just typing

     python

 Import the functions from `loadcontent.py` as well as the classes from `models.py`.
 Call `from_json`.
 This should load all the strings from `dump.txt` into `Content.existing_content`.

-    >>> from_json()

 You can also create new objects of your own and dump them into `dump.txt`, close your Python shell, and then retrieve them later.